Press release from thealbanyempire.com

 Historic Albany Foundation has unveiled two large graphics on the Van Ostrande-Radliff House, Albany's oldest existing building that's also known as 48 Hudson Avenue.
 The "This Place Matters" project was introduced in mid-June and is intended to expand awareness about 48 Hudson and its significant as Albany's oldest remaining urban Dutch building in the Hudson Valley.

-The Downtown Albany Business Improvement District (BID) and the Times Union Center are proud to present the second season of Bites Camera Action, a free outdoor summer movie series kicking off July 9 and running for six consecutive Monday evenings through August 13!
+The Downtown Albany Business Improvement District (BID) and the Times Union Center are proud to present the second season of Bites Camera Action, a free outdoor summer movie series running on Monday evenings through August 27!

 The wait for bike sharing in the region is nearly over as CDTA has announced the locations where CDPHP Cycle! stations will be placed.
 In total, 160 bikes will be available at 38 locations spanning four counties in densely populated, easily accessible areas.